-Fair Criminal Records Screening Standards/Ban The Box Ordinance- PFMA opposes this ordinance as it is currently draft, and was passed by City Council on December 10, 2015.
+Fair Criminal Records Screening Standards/Ban the Box Ordinance: PFMA opposes this ordinance as it is currently drafted and was passed by City Council on December 10, 2015.
 We will work with council members to amend the legislation to address some of our members concerns.

-Supermarket/Food Merchant Covenant Restriction Legislation- PFMA is opposed to legislation proposed by Councilwoman Cindy Bass, which would restrict grocery stores with over 7,500 square feet of space located in a food desert from restricting another grocery store from buying during the transition of sale.
+Supermarket/Food Merchant Covenant Restriction Legislation (Bill no. 160720): PFMA is opposed to legislation proposed by Councilwoman Cindy Bass which would restrict grocery stores with over 7,500 square feet of space located in a food desert from restricting another grocery store from buying during transition of sale.

-Philadelphia Department of Public health Tobacco Permit Regulations- PFMA is opposed to the City's Department of Public health’s new tobacco permitting/population density regulations for retailers.
-The regulations would prohibit currently permitted locations within 500ft of a school, set ratios for the number of permit-holding stores per neighborhood, and prohibit permits for any individual cited for more than two underage tobacco sales in a two-year period.
-Research has indicated that the regulations would effectively eliminated tobacco permitting in Philadelphia for the near future.
+Philadelphia Department of Public Health Tobacco Permit Regulations: PFMA opposes the department of public health’s tobacco permitting/population density regulations for retailers.
+The regulations would prohibit permitted locations with 500 feet of a school, set ratios for the number of permit-holding stores per neighborhood, and prohibit permits for any individual cited for more than two underage tobacco sales in a two-year period.
+Research has indicated that the nearly all Philadelphia neighborhoods already exceed the number of permit-holding stores per 1,000 citizens, which would effectively end tobacco permitting in Philadelphia for the near future.